graded-cs-resources/IB-Computer-Science-Notes/unit1_programming/02_FirstFunction.md

 # Programming Languagues, Variables, and Functions

-These notes are associated with the "First Typescript Lesson" activity your teacher will provide you.

-Your teacher will make a Github Classroom link available to you via your normal school LMS or e-mail.
-Please use that link to access the assignment and read the instructions there to complete and submit the assignment.
+These notes are intended to be used AFTER the "myFirstFunction Typescript" assignment.

 ## Programming Languages

-A **programming language**:star:, like any language, consists of a vocabulary, syntax, and a set of grammar rules for instructing a computer to perform tasks.
-Unlike a human language, in a programmign language these all need to be unambiguous, consistent, and predictable; computers don't understand emotion or sarcasm!<sup><small>[4.3.3](../unit0_resources/syllabus.md#433)</small></sup>
+As discussed in the [intro](00_Intro.md), A **programming language**:star:, like any language, consists of a vocabulary, syntax, and a set of grammar rules for instructing a computer to perform tasks.
+Unlike a human language, in a programming language these all need to be unambiguous, consistent, and predictable; computers don't understand emotion or sarcasm!<sup><small>[4.3.3](../unit0_resources/syllabus.md#433)</small></sup>

 Computers don't speak the programming languages directly; computers only understand a very small number of very specific instructions and all programming languages must be translated to that **machine language**:star:<sup><small>[4.3.5](../unit0_resources/syllabus.md#435)</small></sup>.